meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 example.py:21: error: Incompatible types in assignment (expression has type "Callable[[], str]", ...
 ```

-I think this approach balances the lightweight approach of traditional python
+I think this approach balances the lightweight approach of traditional Python
 with some of the benefits of a more strictly typed design.

 The code for this example can be found here: [https://github.com/meadsteve/lagom-example-repo][website-example-code]